apt-get install ruby-dev zlib1g-dev libglib2.0-dev

 Manage static content

-Some content like plain CSS don’t need any nanoc processing, you just need to position them in a static
+Some content like plain CSS don’t need any nanoc processing, you just need to position them in a static directory below content.
+The simplest method to copy them to output is to add a copy_static call to your preprocess Rules.

 File Rules